 1 Enabling Email Reports

 To give you an overview of your website’s SEO Performance, Rank Math pulls the data from your Google Search Console.
 Hence, to take advantage of our SEO Performance Reports, you’d need to connect your website with Google Account services and configure your Search Console settings under Rank Math > General Settings > Analytics > Search Console.
-In addition, PRO and Business users should connect their site with Google Analytics as well, which can be configured on the same page.
+In addition, PRO, Business, and Agency users should connect their site with Google Analytics as well, which can be configured on the same page.

 Now, to enable the Email Reports, you can navigate to Rank Math > General Settings > Analytics inside your WordPress admin area.
 Then, you can scroll down a bit to find the Email Reports section.
 It includes the option that lets you enable the Email Reports for your website.